Persecution of Ahmadis

 The Ahmadiyya branch of Islam has been subjected to various forms of religious persecution and discrimination since the movement's inception in 1889.
 The Ahmadiyya Muslim movement emerged within the Sunni tradition of Islam and its adherents believe in all of the five pillars and all of the articles of faith required of Muslims.
 Ahmadis are considered non-Muslims by many mainstream Muslims since they consider Mirza Ghulam Ahmad, the founder of the movement, to be the promised Mahdi and Messiah awaited by the Muslims.

 The Ahmadis are active translators of the Qur'an and proselytizers for the faith.
 However, in a number of countries, Ahmadis have faced strong resistance.
 In many Muslim-majority nations, Ahmadis have been considered heretics and non-Muslim, and subjected to persecution and systematic, sometimes state-sanctioned, oppression.

 The Second Amendment to the Constitution of Pakistan, Ordinance XX and the Twelfth Amendment of Azad Jammu and Kashmir declare Ahmadis to be non-Muslims and further deprive them of religious rights.
 Hundreds of Ahmadis were killed in the 1953 Lahore riots and the 1974 Anti-Ahmadiyya riots.
-The May 2010 Attacks on Ahmadi mosques, infamously known as the Lahore Massacre, resulted in the murder of 84 Ahmadis by suicide attack.
+The May 2010 Attacks on Ahmadi mosques resulted in the murder of 84 Ahmadis by suicide attack.
 The 1974 riots resulted in the largest number of killings of Ahmadis.